rjleveque/amath584a2016/sphinx/homeworks.rst

 There will be 5 homework assignments during the quarter, requiring a combination of analytical and programming work.

-There is also a "Homework 0" to make sure you are set up with computing infrastructure and fill out some surveys.
+There is also an ungraded "Homework 0" to make sure you are set up with computing infrastructure and that you fill out some surveys.

 There will be in-class midterm and final exams.